CUBRID/cubrid-manual/en/admin/admin_utils.rst

     There are several types of statistic, based on how they are collected:

-    *  Accumulator: The stat values are incremented whenever the trackeed action happens.
+    *  Accumulator: The stat values are incremented whenever the tracked action happens.
     *  Counter/timer: The stat tracks both the number and the duration of an action.
 Also biggest and average duration are tracked.
     *  Snapshot: The stat is peeked from database.
-    *  Complex: The stat tracks multiple values for an action, separated by various attibutes.
+    *  Complex: The stat tracks multiple values for an action, separated by various attributes.

     Most statistics are accumulators (they are incremented when an action happens).
 Other statistics can be counter/timers (they track both number of actions and their duration), some are peeked from database (snapshot) and some are computed based on other values.
 Lastly, there are several complex statistics which track detailed information on some operations.